eugenia1984/english/glossary.md

 - **I'm open to**, it means they are willing to consider new ideas or experiences.
 It shows that they are flexible and interested in trying different things.
 For instance, saying `I'm open to learning more` means the person is ready to learn new things.
 It's a useful phrase to express a positive attitude towards new opportunities or changes.

+- **I'm planning to**: is used to indicate a future intention or action that someone intends to carry out.

 - **Implementation** in a technical or business context refers to the process of putting a plan or design into effect.
 In software development, for instance, implementation involves the actual coding and setup of a software application based on designed specifications.
 It is a critical phase where ideas or plans are turned into a functioning reality.

 - **inactive** is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.